 SGS, a leading certification company, wanted to provide product owners and their consultants with a online platform to simplify the collection and interpretation of data present on food labels: my task was to create a UI prototype after analysing the user needs and product requirements.

-Product stakeholders gathered during brainstorming sessions to define the user profiles by analysing the data coming from market research and SGS internal surveys.
+Product stakeholders gathered during brainstorming sessions to define the user profiles based on data coming from market research and company’s internal surveys.
 Four user personas were identified:

 - the product owner, whose main need is to find reliable experts and to know the food regulations;

 - the reviewer, interested in providing an efficient service;

 - the marketer, more inclined to seize market opportunities avoiding excessive costs and penalties;